Tamana (NGO): Tamana Special School

-The first branch of Tamana, the Tamana Special School, was inaugurated by the late Lady Diana, the Princess of Wales, on 12 February 1992 and the foundation stone was laid by the then High Commissioner of Britain, Sir David Goodall.
-The Special School caters to the individual needs of 115 children coming from all strata of the society, ranging in age from 4 to 17.
-This school focuses on overall development of the child, depending on needs as well as potential.
-Functional academics are imparted with parallel intervention with allied therapies depending on the needs of the child.
-The regular school curriculum is a vital reference point for students who have potential to be included in a regular classroom or join the open school program.
+The first branch of Tamana, the Tamana Special School, was inaugurated by the late Lady Diana, the Princess of Wales, on 12 February 1992, and the foundation stone was laid by the High Commissioner of Britain, Sir David Goodall.
+The Special School serves 115 children ranging in age from 4 to 17.
+Admission is based on the use of the regular school curricula as reference points.

 Nai Disha Vocational Center

-With the realization that the young adults at Tamana have to be equipped with skills to adapt appropriately to the needs of adulthood and thereby function as an independent whole, physically and emotionally, Nai Disha was conceived.
-The program aims to create an infrastructure which ensures a smooth graduation from school to the outside world, for the young adult and the family.
-It also aims to ensure training and placements of young adults in various vocations and organizations.
+Nai Disha Vocational Center serves young adults and helps teach skills related to occupations and employment, as well as self-reliance in the real world.
+The program is designed to facilitate a smooth transition for students of the school to the outside world, for both the young adult and the family.
+It also aims to secure training for and placement of young adults in various vocations and organizations.